 - Humanists (form of atheism)

 - No faith or religion

 - Other faiths and beliefs (unable to list all)

 Christians are protected because of their Christianity but non-Christians are also protected because they are not Christians, irrespective of any other religion or belief they may have or not have.

 Courts would determine what is or isn’t a religion.
-It need not be mainstream but should have a clear structure and belief system to be counted.
+It need not be mainstream, but should have a clear structure and belief system to be counted.
 Philosophical beliefs, to be included, must: be genuine, not an opinion or viewpoint, a weighty and substantial aspect of human life, attain a certain level of cogency, seriousness, cohesion and importance, be worthy of respect and compatible with dignity and rights of others.
-For example, racist beliefs such as Nazi/National Front ideologies are excluded.
+For example, racist and ‘far-right’ beliefs and ideologies are excluded.

 Cultural and religious festivals, Sabbaths and holidays should be acknowledged and recognised across the Council so that leave is not unreasonably withheld from staff who may wish to celebrate them.